lucapa17/AI-cyber-range/README.md

 - ### Evasion attacks
   Evasion attacks within the following scenarios are based on the black-box attack framework named GAMMA (Genetic Adversarial Machine Learning Malware Attack), as described in the article [Functionality-preserving Black-box Optimization of Adversarial Windows Malware](https://arxiv.org/abs/2003.13526), specifically using the section injection manipulation.
-  If you wish to modify the attacks and use different strategies and parameters, you can modify the contents of the `query` folder.
+  If you wish to modify the attacks and use different strategies and parameters, you can modify the contents of the `scenarios/evasion_attacks/query` folder.
   - #### Scenario 1: Evasion Attack against Malconv hosted on a Server
     ```bash
     docker compose -f scenarios/evasion_attacks/docker-compose-malconv-evasion.yml up